BranikSWG/orm/1.x/quick-start.md

 }
 ```

-The same thing must be done for the *Article* entity as well
+The same thing needs to be done for the *Article* entity

 ```php
 namespace My\Blog;